 - How does my child respond to transitions, what works best

-To assist your child’s transition to primary school the following general points could be helpful to think about;
+To assist your child’s move to primary school the following general points could be helpful to think about;

 - What are the potential transition issues from home to school and from school to home or after school activities

-- What level of organisation is required to support my child’s management of their day
+- What level of organisation is required to support my child to manage during the day

-- How well does my child manage a change of plans that may occur during a school day and do they accept that change is okay
+- How well does my child manage a change of plans that may occur during a school day and does he/she understand that change is okay

 A conversation with school staff prior to the start of the year will be helpful.
 Ask that they assist you by providing the following;